Getting Ready for PCI Scope Wizard Self Service

 Welcome!

-The Wizard asks questions about your collection methods to determine which Self-Assessment Questionnaires (SAQs) your organization is eligible to complete to achieve PCI compliance.
+The PCI Scope Wizard will ask questions about your card collection methods to determine which Self-Assessment Questionnaires (SAQs) your organization are eligible to complete for you to achieve PCI compliance.

 Information to Collect